 Glass Transition Temperature: The Critical Threshold

-For thermoset potting compounds — epoxies in particular — the glass transition temperature (Tg) is the property that most directly determines high-temperature performance.
-Below the Tg, the cured compound is in its glassy state: rigid, dimensionally stable, and maintaining its designed mechanical and dielectric properties.
-Above the Tg, the material transitions to a rubbery, softened state with substantially different and generally inferior properties.
+For thermoset compounds — epoxies in particular — the glass transition temperature (Tg) is the property that most directly determines high-temperature performance.
+Below the Tg, the cured compound is in its glassy state: rigid, dimensionally stable, and holding its designed mechanical and dielectric properties.
+Above it, the material transitions to a rubbery, softened state with substantially inferior properties.
+The Tg must exceed the peak operating temperature by an adequate margin — common practice specifies at least 25°C above the maximum application temperature, so a 175°C peak application implies a minimum Tg of 200°C.

 Several caveats apply:

-Tg degrades with moisture absorption: Many epoxy systems show Tg depression of 15–30°C when saturated with moisture.
+– Tg degrades with moisture absorption: Many epoxy systems show Tg depression of 15–30°C when saturated with moisture.
 For moisture-exposed applications, the wet Tg (measured after moisture conditioning) should be the basis for selection, not the dry Tg

-Tg is post-cure-dependent: The same epoxy formulation can exhibit Tg values spanning 30°C or more depending on the cure schedule.
+– Tg is post-cure-dependent: The same epoxy formulation can exhibit Tg values spanning 30°C or more depending on the cure schedule.
 Specify post-cure conditions alongside the Tg requirement

-Measurement method matters: DSC and TMA give Tg values that may differ by 10–20°C for the same material.
+– Measurement method matters: DSC and TMA give Tg values that may differ by 10–20°C for the same material.
 Ensure data comparisons use the same measurement technique

 Thermal Aging Stability